tenfyzhong/wtm.fish/README.md

 ## Hook System

 The hook system allows you to run custom commands after creating a new worktree.
+Hooks can also be run on existing worktrees using `wtm hook`.
 This is useful for:

 - Copying environment files
 - Installing dependencies